jdpelletier/TrickImageRotator/README.md

 image is found, the data is pulled and processed, then displayed with ds9_80.

 # Current functions
->Rotates image to north up, east left (alledgedly....)
+-Rotates image to north up, east left (alledgedly....)
->Displays current ROI spot
+-Displays current ROI spot
->Adds compass rose and scale for user
+-Adds compass rose and scale for user

 # Future additions
->Boxes showing where OSIMG and OSPEC are looking
->Ditching ds9 for python built gui
+-Boxes showing where OSIMG and OSPEC are looking -Ditching ds9 for python built gui